 Wastewater in the City of Hampton flows to their stabilization pond wastewater treatment plant located on the northwest corner of the city.
-Currently the stabilization ponds are designed for an average daily flow of 101,000 gpd and have a current flow rate of 56,000 gpd going to the ponds.
-The ponds can be expanded by adding a fourth cell to them and increasing the capacity by an additional 15,000 gpd.
+Currently the stabilization ponds are designed for an average wet weather daily flow of 101,000 GPD and have a current flow rate of 56,000 GPD going to the ponds.
+The ponds can be expanded by adding a fourth cell to them and increasing the wet weather capacity by an additional 15,000 GPD.
 Under Scenario 1, the current city wastewater treatment system appears to have the capacity for the proposed development without needing to expand the existing pond system.

-The proposed development is expected to generate approximately 26,000 gallons per day of domestic strength wastewater and 9.4 million gallons per year of industrial cooling water wastewater under Scenario 2.
-The cooling water volume is based on model for finding discharge flows for the industrial water flow based on a third of the project water demand.
+The proposed development is expected to generate approximately 26,000 GPD of domestic strength wastewater and 6.2 million gallons per year (MGY) of industrial cooling water wastewater under Scenario 2.
+The cooling water volume is based on model for finding discharge flows for the industrial water flow based on a specified process and water demand.
 The domestic wastewater flows are based on the typical number of employees in the building during each shift and flow estimates from Metropolitan Council for office space.

-Under Scenario 2, the City of Hampton's Wastewater facility would be able to handle the 26,000 gallons per day of domestic waste from the development.
-The City of Hampton's current wastewater treatment facility has a current capacity of 100,000 gpd with an average daily flow of 56,000 gpd.
-The city does have the ability to increase the capacity by approximately 15,000 gpd of the treatment ponds by adding an additional cell to the current system.
+Under Scenario 2, the City of Hampton's Wastewater facility would be able to handle the 26,000 GPD of domestic waste from the development.
+The City of Hampton's current wastewater treatment facility has a current capacity of 101,000 GPD with an average daily flow of 56,000 GPD.
+The city does have the ability to increase the capacity by approximately 15,000 GPD of the treatment ponds by adding an additional cell to the current system.
 Based on current average daily flows, it appears the City of Hampton's wastewater treatment system has the capacity to accept the domestic strength waste from the project, without exceeding the capacity of the current pond system.
-The industrial cooling water discharge will be treated through a Rapid Infiltration Basin (RIB) system and permitted through the MPCA.
-The RIB system will be comprised of three or more cells, one of the cells will accept the cooling water wastewater flow for two days and will be rested for six days.
-Each of the cells will be appropriately rotated on this schedule to allow for the proper infiltration and resting of each of the cells.